huyisme-005/LaMusique/README.md

 *   **Vercel:** In your project settings on the Vercel dashboard, find the "Environment Variables" section.
 *   **Netlify:** In your site settings on Netlify, navigate to "Site configuration" -> "Build & deploy" -> "Environment".
 *   **Firebase App Hosting:** (See specific section below)
 *   **Render:** In your service settings on the Render dashboard, under "Environment".
+Specify the Node.js version (e.g., 20) if needed.
 *   **AWS Amplify:** In the Amplify console, for your app, look for "Environment variables".
 *   **Heroku:** Use the Heroku Dashboard (Settings -> Config Vars) or the Heroku CLI (`heroku config:set GOOGLE_API_KEY=YOUR_KEY_HERE`).
 *   **Other Platforms (Azure App Service, Google Cloud Run, DigitalOcean App Platform, etc.):** Consult your provider's specific documentation for "environment variables" or "application settings".